-6.4 Linguistic Aspects
+5.4 Linguistic Aspects

 We finally investigate how linguistic aspects affect users' churning behaviors using review text.
 We herein adopt language patterns that users use as a proxy to look into users' online interactions and engagement patterns in the community.
 We first take review lengths.
-Then, as studied in [17, 72], we take the frequency of pronouns to study the differences between churners and stayers.
+Then, as studied in [17, 73], we take the frequency of pronouns to study the differences between churners and stayers.

 Review length.
-We find that long-term producers in both Yelp and Foursquare write longer reviews while they accumulate more and more reviews on the site, as shown in Figures 12a and 13a.
+We find that long-term producers in both Yelp and Foursquare write longer reviews while they accumulate more and more reviews on the site, as shown in Figures 5.7a and 5.8a.
 Moreover, in Yelp, the review length of churning users is significantly longer than that of staying users.
 In Foursquare, churning users write longer reviews in their first 10 reviews.
 However, the difference in review length between churning and staying users disappears after they accumulate more than 10 reviews.
 It is noteworthy that long-term producers in Yelp write much longer texts than the users in Foursquare.
 These differences between Yelp and Foursquare in terms of review length could be derived from the characteristics of each LBSN.
 Specifically, Yelp encourages long and detailed reviews on venues by displaying an elaborate and exemplary review to users.
 On the other hand, Foursquare promotes concise and brief tips on venues by asking a simple question (e.g., What's good here?) with the limit of word count on tips.
+Although we identify the behavioral differences between stayers and churners in both Yelp and Foursquare, the result is hard to be generalizable across the different platforms of LBSNs.
+As discussed above, it is because the length of the reviews can be highly different in each LBSN depending on its interface design and particular limitation on the word count of reviews.